Code-Institute-Submissions/ms2-project-game/README.md

  ## Testing
-For my testings, I carried out the following:
+Over the course of building this project, I encountered a few challenging **bugs** which I was able to **fix** by asking relevant quetions and carrying out extensive research.
+This made it paramount for me to adopt the *defensive* approach and habitually carry out testings as I build the game (I made use of the **console.log** and viewed results in the **developer tool**) so as to ensure things work properly, and in addition to this, I carried out the following:

 + **Responsiveness Testing**
-1. During construction, I regularly test the site against its *Responsiveness* by clicking on **Inspect** to view the developer tool.
+1. During construction, I regularly test the site against its *Responsiveness* by clicking on **Inspect** to view the *developer tool*.
-2. I then checked the layout by clicking on the Ipad, the Iphone and selected other devices to view.
+2. I then checked the layout by clicking on the **Ipad, the Iphone and selected other devices to view**.
 3. I also adjusted the pane to view the point at which the design changes to a mobile, tablet, laptop or desktop view.
 4. This process helped me to adjust my media queries easily, in order to achieve my desired outcome.